-Individuals and small employers have a new option for buying health insurance coverage: HealthSource RI, which is Rhode Island's health insurance marketplace (also called an exchange).
+Individuals and small employers can buy health insurance coverage on HealthSource RI, which is Rhode Island's health insurance marketplace (also called an exchange).
 But how is buying through HealthSource RI different from buying a plan directly from Blue Cross or a broker?
-Here's what you need to know about your options for buying a 2014 plan.
+Here's what you need to know about your options:

 Under the Affordable Care Act, each state is required to have a health insurance marketplace where individuals and small employers can:

 It's similar to a travel site where you compare flights from different airlines.
 You can purchase a plan online, over the phone, or in person.